Conference Rules

 EFFECT: If the pitcher is walked and never touches first base, he/she can be called out on a proper appeal.

-EFFECT: If the pitcher does not exit the game for a mandatory runner, and a proper appeal is made, the runner will be declared as an OUT.
+EFFECT: If the pitcher does not exit the game for a mandatory runner, and a proper appeal is made, the runner will be declared OUT.
 Any Manager/Coach who continues to misuse the Pitcher’s Mandatory Runner Rule will be subject to removal from the game.

 NOTE: No substitution may be made while the ball is still in play.
 All runners will be liable to be put out.